Human Resources Policies

 College employees and students may be questioned as part of an investigation, and will be expected to fully cooperate.

-If the investigation establishes that a wrongdoing has occurred, the Director, Human Resources and/or the appropriate Senior Officer or College President will determine the applicable corrective action.
+If the investigation establishes that a wrongdoing has occurred, the Associate Vice President for Human Resources and/or the appropriate Senior Officer or College President will determine the applicable corrective action.
 Cases involving a member of the faculty will be referred to the Office of the Provost and handled per procedures outlined in the Faculty Handbook.
 In the event a student is involved in wrongdoing, the case will be referred to the Dean of the College.
 An individual suspected of wrongdoing may be referred to law enforcement depending on the nature of the suspected wrongdoing and the facts and circumstances of the case.

 The College administrator overseeing the investigation will be responsible for documenting the investigation, the outcome, and the facts and circumstances on which the outcome was based.
 Such documentation will be filed in confidential files located in the Human Resources office.
 In the event a report involving a member of the Human Resources staff was made, documentation pertaining to the investigation will be maintained by the Vice President for Finance and Administration.